p3palazzo/comparative-histories/chapter.md

 interest in the architectural history textbook, at least in Northern Europe and the United States.
-The last running edition of Choisy's *Histoire de l'architecture* dates from 1964, at a time when it was still the authoritative textbook at the École des Beaux-Arts [@choisy:1964histoire; a facsimilar edition was issued by Le Moniteur for the first edition's hundredth anniversary in 1996].
-Banister Fletcher's book was last issued in the form sanctioned by its original authors in 1961.
+The last running edition of Choisy's *Histoire de l'architecture* dates from 1964, at a time when it was still the authoritative textbook at the École des Beaux-Arts.[^3] Banister
+Fletcher's book was last issued in the form sanctioned by its original authors in 1961.
 According to @hoekstra:2014modernity2 [25.1], "the new ideal was that history ought to be an agent of disjunction where the emphasis was on analysis rather than on synthesis"

+[^3]: @choisy:1964histoire; a facsimilar edition was issued by Le Moniteur
+    for the first edition's hundredth anniversary in 1996.

 Whether it is realistic to expect an architectural history curriculum to be predicated on fragments is a different story.
 The definition of